top of page

 JOIN

-The Fire and Rescue service is one of the most diverse and challenging vocations today which is why it attracts so many men and women who embrace challenge and diversity to join.
-We have two types of volunteers at our department, Operational and Administrative.
+The fire and rescue service is one of the most diverse and challenging vocations today, attracting those dedicated to helping their communities in meaningful ways.
+We have two types of volunteer roles at our department: operational and administrative.

 Operational duties include providing fire, rescue, and emergency medical services to our community.
-Once completing training volunteers can serve as emergency medical technicians, firefighters, paramedics, ambulance and fire engine driver/operators, and officers.
+Once completing training, volunteers can serve as emergency medical technicians, firefighters, paramedics, ambulance and fire engine drivers/operators, and officers.

 MAKE A DIFFERENCE